-"FIRST TAKAFUL" committed to the implementation of all laws and regulatory decisions issued by the Ministry of Commerce and Industry, Capital Market Authority and Kuwait Stock Exchange, and through its commitment to internal control policies, risk management, procedures and powers, principles of good governance, the application of the tax compliance law and also through its full adherence to the provisions of Islamic law "Sharia" in its dealings in insurance, reinsurance and investments.
+"FIRST TAKAFUL" committed in implementation of all laws and regulatory decisions issued by Ministry of Commerce and Industry, Capital Market Authority and Kuwait Stock Exchange, and through its commitment to internal control policies, risk management, procedures and powers, principles of good governance, the application of the tax compliance law and also through its full adherence to the provisions of Islamic law "Sharia" in its dealings in insurance, reinsurance and investments.

-Whereas "FIRST TAKAFUL" company was keen on committing to its social responsibility and organizing awareness campaigns, as the company initiated to contribute to its social responsibility with an awareness campaign about insurance among individuals and all sectors in the State of Kuwait, accordingly, the company's management has issued, until 2020, twenty periodicals to increase the insurance awareness in the insurance market in Kuwait.
+Whereas "FIRST TAKAFUL" company was keen on committing to its social responsibility which is considered one of pillars of the company, the company initiated to contribute to its social responsibility as it supported many national health, charitable and educational events, as the company launched an awareness campaign about insurance among individuals and the private sector in the State of Kuwait, accordingly, the company's management has issued, until 2019, sixteen periodicals to increase insurance awareness in the insurance market in Kuwait.